xiby/MyLeetcode/README.md

 ## Palindrome Number

 Thought I accepted it, I think my answer is not so perfect. because it is said that when using "Reverse Integer" might overflow, and I didn't solve this problem.
 So, I am confusied.

+## String to Integer

+This is the most disgusting problem I have met.
+I know that there must be some bug. but I didn't realise that the test data is so disgusting.
+However, the mistake I made is mainly on the boundry.
+And I finally know why problem 9 may have some problems.

+Time Complexity:O(n)